ccwaterkloof/prayer/index.md

 ## Mission prayer

-This week we pray for the [Saidi Arab](/prayer/notes/saidi-arabs.html) of Upper Egypt.
+This week we pray for the [Shaikh](/prayer/notes/shaikh.html) people.

-If you missed it, we last prayed for [Syria](/prayer/notes/syria.html).
+If you missed it, we last prayed for [Saidi Arab](/prayer/notes/saidi-arabs.html) of Upper Egypt.

 ## Prayer App